dtcenter/METplus/docs/Release_Guide/release_steps/finalize_release_on_github_official.rst

 * Close the current milestone.
 * Confirm that all existing development projects for the current milestone are closed.
 * If necessary, create development projects for the next milestone (e.g. |projectRepo|-X.Y.Z-beta1, beta2, beta3).
+* In the |projectRepo| repository GitHub settings, reset the *Default branch* as the new main_vX.Y branch.